litekmya/legal/README.md

 # Legal

-Privacy policies and terms of use for my published apps.
+Privacy policies, terms of use and support pages for my published apps.

 Each app has its own folder.
 The pages are plain, self-contained HTML — no trackers, no external fonts, no analytics.
 A privacy policy that loads a font